 Convoys run only at 7:00 a.m. and 5:00 p.m. each day.
 These are the only opportunities to travel into and out of Big Sur, so visitors must plan accordingly.

-shiloh burton, story artist, guide, and facilitator for transformation, holds over three decades of dedication to truth-telling, embodiment, and social justice.
-Rooted in a deep devotion to pleasure, equity, narrative, and liberation, shiloh curates environments where individuals shed shame, reclaim their truth, and embody their power.
-Through shared storytelling, somatic co-creation, and ritual, shiloh invites folx to collaborate in collective healing.
-They believe Love, as bell hooks said, is a practice best done together in community.
+shiloh burton is a story artist, guide, and facilitator of transformation with over three decades of dedication to truth-telling, embodiment, and social justice.
+Rooted in pleasure, equity, narrative, and liberation, shiloh creates spaces where individuals shed shame, reclaim truth, and embody power.
+Through storytelling, somatic co-creation, ritual, and laughter, they invite collective healing.
+They work with pleasure, play and breath as portals to resilience and belonging.

 shiloh burton is a somatic practitioner, educator, and meditation teacher who weaves justice, art, and embodiment into spaces for healing, pleasure, and liberation — inviting truth-telling, repair, and the sacred practice of being fully human in community.